shivam6797/gemnichat_app/README.md

 - 📦 State management using BLoC pattern
 - 🎨 Responsive and intuitive UI built with Flutter
 - 💾 Shared preferences for local storage
-- 🚫 Proper use of `.gitignore` to avoid committing sensitive files like `.env`

 ---

 ## 📁 `.env.example` File